dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: It can still be improved but I have left it for now.
 Also catched up JS30.

 **Link To Work**: [National Contiguity Visualization](https://dhanushuuzumaki.github.io/national-contiguity-visualization/)

+### Day 83: Mar-26-18 Monday
+**Today's Progress**: Did a custom HTML5 video player following wes bos on JS30.

+**Thoughts**: Wanted to add fullscreen to it.
+Will do it tomorrow.

+### Day 84: Mar-27-18 Tuesday
+**Today's Progress**: Did key sequence detection  in JS30 and implemented fullscreen feature in yesterday's code.

+**Thoughts**: Hoping to start with the next visualization tomorrow.